mishanwong/RecipeApp/README.md

 # RecipeApp

 ## Description
-This app allows you to save your self-created cooking recipes.
+This iOS app allows you to save your self-created cooking recipes.
 In this app, you can:
 - Add recipe name
 - Add a list of ingredients
 - Add a list of seasonings